alidasdan/graph-partitioning-algorithms/README.md

 At the top level, you see two directories: 'src' and 'input'. 'src' contains all the source files and 'input' contains the input graphs used for testing the executables.
-Under 'src', there is one directory, called 'shared', for the shared source files as well as one directory for each algorithm: 'fms', 'plm', and 'pfm'.
+Under 'src', there is one directory, called 'share', for the shared source files as well as one directory for each algorithm: 'fms', 'plm', and 'pfm'.

 ## HOW TO BUILD

 Under 'src', type 'make' (or 'gmake') to build each executable under its own directory.
-The executables are all have .x extension: ad_fms.x, ad_plm.x, ad_pfm.x.
+The executables are all have .x extension: ad_fms.x, ad_plm.x, and ad_pfm.x.

 # HOW TO RUN